top of page

 2. Proof of business registration (as applicable):

-• DTI Business Name registration, or
+3. DTI Business Name registration, or

-• SEC Certificate of Incorporation, or
+4. SEC Certificate of Incorporation, or

-• CDA Certificate of Registration
+5. CDA Certificate of Registration

-3. BIR Certificate of Registration (BIR Form 2303) reflecting:
+6. BIR Certificate of Registration (BIR Form 2303) reflecting:

-• The registered business/tradename to be used; and
+7. The registered business/tradename to be used.

-How much is a DTI Trustmark?
-How long is it valid?
+How Much is a DTI Trustmark?
+How Long is it Valid?

-Fees depend on company size and assets, with a free initial registration fee for DTI-registered micro enterprises.
+Fees depend on company size and assets.
+There is a free initial registration fee for DTI-registered micro enterprises.
+Below is a breakdown:

-Micro (≤ ₱3M assets): total ₱130
+• Micro (≤ ₱3M assets): total ₱130

-Small (₱3,000,001 to ₱15M assets): total ₱630
+• Small (₱3,000,001 to ₱15M assets): total ₱630

-Medium (> ₱15M assets): ₱1,130
+• Medium (> ₱15M assets): ₱1,130

 The Trustmark is valid for one (1) year.

-Your DTI Trustmark will have a unique security number and a QR code that redirects to the official Trustmark site for verification of legitimacy and business details.
+Your DTI Trustmark will have a unique security number and a QR code.
+This QR code redirects to the official Trustmark site for verification of legitimacy and business details.
+DTI’s guidelines also state that Trustmark holders are listed in a publicly accessible Online Business Database (OBD).
+The QR should direct users to the holder’s OBD entry.

 1. Prepare your documents (DTI/SEC/CDA registration, BIR 2303, list of platforms, ID, redress mechanism guide).